VX-Linux/main/README.md

 **Things to do before installing to disk**
 - Avoid installing large / many software as you will likely run out of (live-session) space
 - Run Services to configure your startup services
-- Run Update to download VX dependencies and be fully up-to-date
+- Run Update to download VX updates and be fully up-to-date

 **Installation**
 - Open a terminal and run <code>vxinstaller</code>